Ryan Kuffner

-Ryan Patrick Kuffner (born June 12, 1996) is a Canadian professional ice hockey player who is currently playing for Augsburger Panther of the Deutsche Eishockey Liga (DEL).
+Ryan Patrick Kuffner (born June 12, 1996) is a Canadian professional ice hockey player who is currently an unrestricted free agent.
+He most recently played for Augsburger Panther of the Deutsche Eishockey Liga (DEL).
 Kuffner is Princeton's all-time leading goal scorer with 75 goals.

 Playing career

 Junior

 Ryan Kuffner played parts of three season for the Gloucester Rangers of the Central Canada Hockey League (CCHL) from 2013 to 2015, where he recorded 115 points in 101 games.
 Kuffner was named the CCHL Second Star of the Month for the month of October 2014, where he recorded 11 goals and 12 assists in 11 games.
 During the 2014–15 season, Kuffner recorded 33 goals and 37 assists in 49 games, and helped lead the Rangers to their first CCHL playoff appearance.